1Password/op-scim-helm/CONTRIBUTING.md

 #### **Did you fix whitespace, formatting, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of this project will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of this project will be rejected.

 #### **Do you intend to add a new feature or change an existing one?**